emu-russia/mappers/Famicom/UPD775X_Speech/DAC.md

 # DAC

-The/uPD7755/56 has an internal D/A converterthat is a unipolar, current-output type with 9-bit resolution.
+The uPD7755/56 has an internal D/A converter, that is a unipolar, current-output type with 9-bit resolution.
 The output current of the D/A can be controlled by the voltage applied at the REF pin.